Commercial Zoning Laws and Variances

 Appealing a Commercial Zoning Decision in Court

-If it is impossible to reach an agreement with the zoning board, the business may be able to appeal the decision in court.
+If it is impossible to reach an agreement with the zoning board, you may be able to appeal the decision in court.
 Going to court, however, is expensive and time-consuming.
-In fact, it can take several years to receive a court ruling, and there's no guarantee that the court will decide in your favor.
+It can take several years to receive a court ruling, and there's no guarantee that the court will decide in your favor.